 Glendale Rideshare Attorney

-Ridesharing services such as Uber and Lyft are popularly used for transportation in the Glendale area.
-Glendale residents use these transportation apps for their convenience, especially if they are planning to go out for a drink.
-However, there are various types of Uber/Lyft drivers.
-Unfortunately, a negligent driver could cause an accident.
-There are also instances where the passenger is the one displaying acts of reckless behavior, which can create an unnecessary distraction for the Uber/Lyft driver.
+Ridesharing services, such as Uber and Lyft, are popularly used for transportation in the Glendale area.
+Glendale residents use these ridesharing apps for their convenience, especially if they are planning to go out for a drink.
+Even though Uber and Lyft offer many benefits to its users, they do come along with some downsides.

 - Physical Assault.
 Physical altercations can happen when you least expect it, especially when you are taking an Uber.
 This could be caused by a drunk passenger or an inappropriate driver.
 To avoid these types of situations, Uber has built a feature in the app that will: